Natore District: Economy

-Kacha Golla is a kind of sweet, made from milk and available in Natore District.
+Kacha Golla is a kind of sweet made from milk and available in Natore District.

 The economy of Natore is based on agriculture.

-There are 2 sugar mills in Natore; North Bengal Sugar Mills Limited and Natore Sugar Mills Limited.
-They are the enterprises of the Bangladesh Sugar & Food Industries Corporation.
-Pran Agro Ltd., Ekdala, Natore Sadar (2005) is a private food manufacturing plant of Pran-RFL Group.
+There are 2 sugar mills in Natore: North Bengal Sugar Mills Limited and Natore Sugar Mills Limited.
+They are owned and operated by Bangladesh Sugar and Food Industries Corporation.

+Pran Agro Ltd., Ekdala, Natore Sadar (2005) is a private food manufacturing plant of PRAN-RFL Group.
 Jamuna Distillery Limited (1995) is another private industry of Jamuna Group.
 The distillery produces industrial alcohol, and is situated near Natore Sugar Mills Limited.

-Hats, bazaars and fairs
+Hats, bazaars, and fairs

-The total number of hats and bazaars are 152.
+The total number of hats and bazaars is 152.
 There are 13 fairs.
-Bonpara Bazar, (which is situated 18 km from Natore town) is a traditional bazar which sits every Saturday and Tuesday Bonpara is one of the biggest hats of Natore and Bangladesh.
+Bonpara Bazar (which is situated 18 km from Natore town) is a traditional bazar that sits every Saturday and Tuesday.
+Bonpara is one of the biggest hats of Natore and Bangladesh.

 Points of interest

 Tourist attractions in Natore include Rani Bhabanir Rajbari, the palace of Rani Bhabani of Natore.
-It is a historical palace, situated in the Bongojol area nearby Natore zero (Madrasamore/old bus stand).
+It is a historical palace, situated in the Bongojol area near Natore zero (Madrasamore/old bus stand).
 There is a college and schools named after Rani Bhobani.